 ALWAYS remember to lift a corner of the lid before putting the container in the microwave.
 Failure to do that can cause the container to melt from the build-up of steam.
 The container can also burst from the pressure, causing a messy spill in the microwave.

-Also, Gladware plastic containers can withstand the pressure that comes from cooking and reheating food in the microwave.
-There is no risk of these containers melting or distorting in shape due to heat.
+Also, Gladware plastic food storage containers can withstand the pressure that comes from cooking and reheating food in the microwave.
+There is no risk of these containers melting or distorting in shape due when you microwave gladware.

 What is the Gladware microwave-safe symbol: